alandaux/alandaux.github.io/RP-Malcomb/docs/report/RP-Malcomb-Report.md

 **Figure 2: Difference in Reproduction and Original Study for Adaptive Capacity**
 ![Adaptive Capacity Difference](figures/ACDiff.png)
+Figure 2 represents the difference between digitized results from Malcomb et al., and our reproduction.

 **Figure 3: Confusion Matrix for Adaptive Capacity**
 ![Confusion Matrix](figures/confusionMatrix.png)

-The difference between the reproduction of adaptive capacity by traditional authority, and that of the original study was calculated using Spearman's Rho.
+The difference between the reproduction of adaptive capacity by traditional authority, and that of the original study (Figure 2) was calculated using Spearman's Rho.
 Spearman's Rho calculates the correlation of ranked data with the assumption that there is no correlation (the null hypothesis).
 A value of 0 means no correlation, -1 designates an inverse correlation, and 1 designates a positive correlation.
 The Spearman's Rho for the comparison between our adaptive capacity map and Malcomb's resilience map was 0.7795965, indicating a somewhat strong positive correlation.

 **Figure 4: Map of Vulnerability in Malawi**
-![Map of Vulnerability in Malawi](figures/vulnerability.png)
+![Map of Vulnerability in Malawi](figures/vulnerability.png) Figure 4 is a result of our reproduction calculating vulnerability in Malawi.

-A scatterplot comparing raster values between the reproduction and original study vulnerability maps similar indicates a weak correlation.
+A scatterplot comparing raster values between the reproduction and original study vulnerability maps similarly indicates a weak correlation.
 ![Scatterplot](figures/fig5DiffScatterplot.png)

 **Figure 5: Difference in Reproduction and Original Study for Vulnerability**
 ![Vulnerability Difference](figures/VulDiff.png)
+Figure 5 represents the difference between digitized results from Malcomb et al., and our reproduction.

-The difference between our reproduction of vulnerability in Malawi and that of the original study was similarly calculated using Spearman's Rho.
+The difference between our reproduction of vulnerability in Malawi and that of the original study was similarly calculated using Spearman's Rho (Figure 5).
 The Spearman's Rho for this comparison was 0.271046, indicating a weak positive correlation between our vulnerability map and Malcomb's.

 Overall, the adaptive capacity map was supported by the reproduction, but the vulnerability map was not supported by the reproduction.